Wednesday, January 02, 2008

 These are a few of the more important aspects that if adhered to, will serve to promote healing, harmony and love.

-• Practice asking respectful questions before a Transgender comes to visit .
+Practice asking respectful questions before a Transgender comes to visit .
 Preview respectful behavior among other guests, family, co-workers before the visitor comes.

-• Help Transgender individuals to build their self respect.
+Help Transgender individuals to build their self respect.
 Some may feel inadequate and/or unattractive because they cannot proceed or travel as quickly in their journey of transition because of financial or medical restrictions.

 Participate and support.

-Road blocking, ignoring or degrading an individual that is Trans says more about YOU than them.
+Road blocking, gate-keeping, ignoring or degrading an individual that is Transgender says more about you, than them.
 Again, ITS NOT ABOUT YOU.
 You may not agree with their choice, but neither they nor you stopped being human.
-It is also important to remember that being Trans is NOT a choice – it is a human condition of chromosomal scientifically proven variation of human cellular structure.

 Mission of Dignity